 If you worked in an office before the pandemic, chances are you walked out one day in March hoping to return in a couple of weeks or, at the very worst, a couple of months.
-But now, almost six months later, working remotely seems destined to last at least until there’s a vaccine — or even longer, given how many companies are publicly musing about pivoting to a remote-first culture, you may not for a while longer (or, maybe, ever).
+But now, almost nine months later, working remotely seems destined to last at least through the winter — or even longer, given how many companies are publicly musing about pivoting to a remote-first culture, you may not for a while longer (or, maybe, ever).
 Even though many of us have now had time to adjust to working from home, the sheer unpredictability of the last year might have led you to wait before investing in things that can turn our largely comfort-focused homes into efficient professional workspaces can still pose a challenge.
-To help, we sought the advice of professionals who regularly worked from home before COVID-19 and professionals who have successfully converted their new homes into workspaces about the things they need to do so effectively, and combed through our archives for other stuff that new work-from-homers have come to rely on for this extended moment.
+To help, we sought the advice of both professionals who regularly worked from home before COVID-19 and professionals who have successfully converted their new homes into workspaces about the things they need to do so effectively (and combed through our archives for other stuff that new work-from-homers told us they’ve come to rely on for this extended moment.)

 A note that while working from home almost certainly requires a computer, wireless router, and modem, for this story, we focused on all the other things you may need, from essentials like desks, chairs, and monitors to less obvious things that our sources say help one stay productive day in and day out.
 Read on for 68 things that will not only make working from home more productive and enjoyable, but will crucially help to keep burnout at bay, too.